-The red band shows the middle 10% of spending levels (\$59,786 to \$62,255) that have a roughly equal chance of super running out before or after 25 years of retirement.
+The red band shows the middle 10% of spending levels (\$52,507 to \$60,133) that have a roughly equal chance of super running out before or after 25 years of retirement.

-This analysis only showed the effect of one investment option.
+The analysis discussed so far only shows the effect of one investment option.
 We can consider other ways we can invest.

-On the next page we'll look at two possible funds, one with a high (85%) amount of growth assets, and another with a much lower position, with only 15% in growth assets.
+On the next page we'll look at two possible funds, one with a high (85%) amount of growth assets, and another with only 15% in growth assets.